 And speaking of 2020, Stephen also made a really killer short movie that year, in collaboration with Actress/filmmaker Tonya Kay, whom he met on one of his Lifetime films.
 Stephen wrote the 30-minute script for EVERY DIGITAL GHOST in just one afternoon, and with no edits or notes of any kind, Tonya directed the film in a single take, using webcams.
 The result is a tense, confrontational dialogue between a man and a woman camming for the first time, after IM flirting online.
 Needless to say, it doesn't end well.
 The movie was an official selection at several prestigious film festivals in 2021, including IndieX, where it received an Outstanding Achievement Award for Mobile Short.

 Romano began to see the evils of online opinion-blogging and social media in 2018 and more-or-less officially retired from all that, but his old blogs and other muses about life, love and media form the basis of an upcoming nonfiction book, in which he talks about all of this and more.
 (I've read it.
 It rocks.
 Seriously.)
-Here at the Express you can still find the remains of Stephen's online life, such a page full of links to his Dread Central collums and his hilarious 2014 HALLOWEEN FOR CHRISTMAS articles, which he wrote while gorging himself on horror movies and learning how to walk again.
-You can locate that here, but only if you look hard.
+Here at the Express you can still find the occasional news item and/or essay, plus the remains of Stephen's online life, including various links to his articles at other sites.
+And his hilarious 2014 HALLOWEEN FOR CHRISTMAS articles are still here, which he wrote while gorging himself on horror movies and learning how to walk again.
+You can locate that at The Express, but only if you look hard.
 (It's hidden good, just for the real fans.)
 Plus there's some other fun stuff you don't have to look too hard for, such as 60 YEARS WITH GODZILLA, Stephen's fun Wikipedia style "for dummies" primer to Toho Studios monster movies.